-For now we have a four room dollhouse.
-We will think to some extension later.
+For now, we have a four rooms dollhouse.
+We will think of some extension later.

-If you have small kids you may want to remove the clips arms for more safety.
+If you have small kids you may want to remove the arms of the clip for more safety.
 Older kids can have fun playing and moving the boxes by themselves.

 And a few more pictures…

 It was such a fun project to make.
-She plays all the afternoon with the dollhouse.
-I already plan some dollhouse improvement, like extra furniture, a swimming pool and a garden.
-Finally I’m maybe the one who enjoy the most the new dollhouse…I promise I will share it with my kids!!
+She plays all afternoon with the dollhouse.
+I already plan some dollhouse improvements, like extra furniture, a swimming pool, and a garden.
+Finally, I’m maybe the one who enjoys the most the new dollhouse…I promise I will share it with my kids!!

 UPDATE: it’s been 3 years since I made the dollhouse.
 As I said I made some extra boxes.
-My oldest girl, who is nine, still play with it and hacked the decoration a little (understand sharpie drawing).
-She has to share the barbie house with her 2 year old sister, which often ends with an argument.
+My oldest girl, who is nine, still plays with it and hacked the decoration a little (understand sharpie drawing).
+She has to share the barbie house with her 2-year-old sister, which often ends with an argument.

-If you like to see my kids playroom and have a look at the DIY makeover I made in the room, come to read the article.
-You will found some great and cheap decor ideas you can apply in your home.
+If you like to see my kid’s playroom and have a look at the DIY makeover I made in the room.
+You will found some great and cheap decor ideas you can apply to your home.

 Want to remember it?
 Save this DIY dollhouse on your favorite Pinterest board